se-for-sci/se-for-sci.github.io/content/week6/git.md

 ## Cloning a repository

-## Using GitHub for the origin repository
+## Using GitHub as origin repository

 ## Example of git repository